4scotty/4scotty_challenge/README.md

 ## Build and deployment

-In production environment, static files are served by NGINX.<\br>
+In production environment, static files are served by NGINX.</br>
 NB: Production build files are chunked in order to avoid caching issues.
-A chunk is linked to a unique version.<\br>
+A chunk is linked to a unique version.</br>

 ### Project building